cekit/cekit/docs/descriptor/image.rst

 Image descriptor
 ===================
-Image descriptor contains all information Cekit needs to build and test a container image.
+Image descriptor contains all information CEKit needs to build and test a container image.

 .. contents::